A photo of a harbor with two large container ships ready for unloading.

 In many modern systems, implementations are deployed across many networked machines and scaled dynamically with changing demands, adding or removing instances and machines as needed.
 In addition, we may have different available hardware, with slower or faster CPUs, with more or less memory, and with or without GPUs.
 In such settings, after virtualizing all the components of a system, operators still need to decide how many instances to start for each container, which instance to run on which hardware, and how to route requests.
 In our blogging scenario, services for rendering blog posts can be run on almost any hardware, but the large language model has high hardware demands and can only be run on one local machine with a suitable GPU or on rented dedicated GPU cloud resources.
 The cloud-computing community has developed much infrastructure to ease and automate such tasks, which is collectively known as orchestration.

 The best-known tool in this space is Kubernetes, a container orchestration tool.
 Given a set of containers and machines (local or in the cloud), the central Kubernetes management component allocates containers to machines and automatically launches and kills container instances based on either (a) operator commands or (b) automated tools that scale services based on load.
 Kubernetes also automates various other tasks, such as restarting unresponsive containers, transparently moving containers across machines, managing how requests are routed and balancing requests, and managing updates of containers.
-In our blogging scenario, Kubernetes would be a good match to deploy the various microservices and scale them when spikes of traffic hit; for example, when a blog post goes viral it can rapidly scale the web server capacity, without needing to also scale the spam detector component.
+In our blogging scenario, Kubernetes would be a good match to deploy the various microservices and scale them when spikes of traffic hit; for example, when a blog post goes viral, it can rapidly scale the web server capacity, without needing to also scale the spam detector component.

 An architectural diagram of a box labeled Kubernetes master connected to two boxes labeled Kubernetes nodes.
 The nodes have multiple inner boxes labeled pod.

-Overview of the Kubernetes architecture, where the Kubernetes master controls the allocation of containers to Kubernetes nodes, CC BY-SA 4.0 by Khtan66
+Overview of the Kubernetes architecture, where the Kubernetes master controls the allocation of containers to Kubernetes nodes, CC BY-SA 4.0 by Khtan66 [Online-only figure.]

 To make automated decisions, such as when to launch more instances of a container, orchestration software like Kubernetes typically integrates directly with monitoring infrastructure.
 It also integrates with the various cloud service providers to buy and release virtual machines or other services as needed.
 Other approaches to cloud computing like serverless functions delegate the entire scaling of a service in a container to the cloud infrastructure.